Accommodation Request

 · Your file has been subpoenaed by a court of law.

 Student Service professionals work in a multi-disciplinary approach.
 To provide the best care possible, there may be times when the Accessibility Specialist will consult with another professional of the Student Services team.
-All professionals guarantee that they are a member in good standing with their professional order and adhere to the ethical guidelines as stipulated in their code of ethics
+All professionals guarantee that they are a member in good standing with their professional order and adhere to the ethical guidelines as stipulated in their code of ethics.

 Specific to the context of virtual support, (using video/chat/telephone communication for meetings), we can only confirm that this conversation will remain confidential on the part of your Accessibility Specialist.
 You will be responsible for the confidentiality of your own space.
 Also, know that there is a higher risk for confidential information to be compromised using online platforms.
-Your Accessibility Specialist will use all necessary means to safeguard the confidentiality of your information namely by using platforms that are password protected.
+Your Accessibility Specialist will use all necessary means to safeguard the confidentiality of your information, namely by using platforms that are password protected.

 If we are required to disclose information, every effort to work collaboratively with you will be made.
 To provide you with the best service possible, there may also be times when consultation with another health professional or member of the student services team will be sought.
 In these situations, your identifying information will be protected.

 Records: All student records are confidential and virtually safeguarded through password protection on Accommodate which is an online, data management system.
 Written documentation of interventions is kept for legal purposes.
-Student files are accessible by Accessibility Specialists, interns, and the Director of SAS.
+Student files are accessible by Accessibility Specialists, interns, and the Manager of Student Services.
 Health Services (nurses and doctors on campus) may be consulted to provide the best care possible.
 The Student Services Support Coordinators will also have access for administrative purposes.
 Your virtual file will be kept for a period of 5 years after which, it will be appropriately destroyed.

 In-person Appointments: It is the student’s responsibility to respect appointment times and duration.
 Appointments will be cancelled if you do not arrive within the first 10 minutes of the scheduled time.
 If an appointment needs to be rescheduled or cancelled, 24-hour advance notice is required.
 You may do so by contacting the Student Services Support Coordinator by email or phone.